hbc/knowledgebase/Sequencing_downloads.md

 ## Biopolymers

-- Biopolymers make their data available through an FTP site.
+- Biopolymers (BPF) make their data available through an SFTP site

 - Their data will often come as both fastq files AND fastq.bz2 files.
 - Feel free to delete one of these, we really don't need both and they take up a lot of space.

+- Typically, the researcher will have an email from BPF with their login, password and the dataset id (usually in the form of FC_$number)
+- Complete instructions can be found [here](https://genome.med.harvard.edu/documents/illumina/BPFNGS_FTP_Instructions.pdf)
+- You can use `scp` or `rsync` to pull down the files

+A typical command might look like this:

+`scp -r jmubel2@bpfngs.med.harvard.edu:./FC_03443 . `

 ## Dana Farber MBCF